 If you already know who your audience is, start by preparing a detailed concept for your future web agency.
-Consider things like the amount of pages and features you want, and examples of websites that have design or functionality features that you think will work for your business needs.
-You can also research royalty free stock images to use on your website.
+Consider things like the number of pages and features you want, and examples of websites that have design or functionality features that you think will work for your business needs.
+You can also research royalty-free stock images to use on your website.
 You’ll save money upfront by not needing to pay for the rights to use the photos.
 Plus, the less work your web agency needs to do for you, the less money you spend and the less time designing your website will take.

 In a perfect world finding out the estimated cost for your website would be instantaneous, but we’re glad it’s not.
 By following these steps you will learn more about your business, your goals, and how you can connect with your audience.
 In our opinion, that’s half the fun.

 If you’d like an estimate on your web project, give us a shout.
 We’d love to hear from you.
-If you’d like to learn more about the costs associated with a web project, download our 2017 budgeting guide for web project guide.
+If you’d like to learn more about the costs associated with a web project, download our 2017 budgeting guide for a web project guide.